V-FOR-VEND3TTA/tweet-pulse/README.md

 # tweet-pulse
-A tweet visualization and sentimental analysis tool for Twitter, now known as X
+A visualization and sentiment analysis tool for tweets on X (formerly Twitter).
+Track emotions, trends, and insights with interactive charts and data-driven visuals.